david-lev/pywa/docs/source/content/flows/overview.rst

           ]
         }

-After you have the flow json, you can update the flow:
+After you have the flow json, you can update the flow with :meth:`pywa.client.WhatsApp.update_flow_json`:

 .. code-block:: python
     :linenos: